Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Introduction

-Overall, our new bounds offer significant improvements over the previous results in \cite{NiyogiSW2008,AttaliLS2013} and are sharp: in particular, they achieve the optimal upper bound for the parameter of the \v{C}ech complex and the Rips complex under the positive reach condition.
+Overall, our new bounds offer significant improvements over the previous results in \cite{NiyogiSW2008,AttaliLS2013} and are sharp: in particular, they achieve the optimal upper bound for the parameter of the \v{C}ech complex and the Vietoris-Rips complex under a positive reach condition.
 We will provide a detailed comparison of our results with existing ones in Section \ref{sec:conclusion}.